lesterong/nus-faq/README.md

 # NUS FAQ

 NUS FAQ was built to serve as a central location to answer the most asked questions about different majors in NUS.
-I built this upon seeing the same questions appear on reddit on r/NUS and r/SGExams again, and again.
+I built this upon seeing the same questions appear on reddit on [r/NUS](https://www.reddit.com/r/nus) and [r/SGExams](https://www.reddit.com/r/SGExams) again, and again.

 The site is deployed [here](https://nusfaq.netlify.app).

 ### Supported Majors
 Currently, only NUS Computer Science is supported.
 You can contribute to the other majors by submitting your questions and answers [here](https://nusfaq.netlify.app/contribute).

+### Known issues
+This app is not fully configured to work with Firebase.
+Currently, the data is fetched from a local database within the repository.

 ### To add a new major
 1. Enable the category by adding it to the `src/utils/majors.js` and `src/utils/majorsToFaculty.js`.